Frequently Asked Questions

 • HBA plan(s) may be offered alongside other plans provided that none of the other plans carry a lower “plan value” than the HBA offerings.
 For example, we will not permit a customer to offer a series of HBA metallic plans while simultaneously offering a competing MEC plan.

-• Health questions are limited to the Employer General Health Questionnaire (GHQ) to be completed to the best of [the employer’s] knowledge.
-HBA plans do not include any exclusions or limitations due to pre-existing.
+• Health questions are limited to an Employer General Health Questionnaire (GHQ) to be completed to the best of [the employer’s] knowledge.
+GHQ requirements may vary based on the underwriting practices of the reinsurance carrier that the Employer chooses to employ.
+HBA plans do not include any exclusions or limitations due to pre-existing conditions.

 • In addition to the standard “open hospital care network” [RBP] design options, the MVP Ultra plans (Platinum and HDHP) are available with a full PPO option, similar to traditional PPO plans.
 These plan options may be offered in concert with a lower-level MVP metallic plan and/or an HBA MEC plan option.
 Note, however, that only the MVP Ultra plan would be non-RBP.